Forth Estuary Transport Authority

 The Forth Estuary Transport Authority (FETA) was the authority responsible for the maintenance of the Forth Road Bridge over the Firth of Forth in eastern central Scotland.
-FETA was created in 2001 by the Transport (Scotland) Act 2001 - to replace the Forth Road Bridge Joint Board.
+FETA was created in 2001 by the Transport (Scotland) Act 2001 (asp 2) to replace the Forth Road Bridge Joint Board.

 Remit

 The Forth Estuary Transport Authority was formed in 2001, with a wider remit than the Forth Road Bridge Joint Board it replaced.
 It was able to fund road and public transport improvements to aide crossing the Firth of Forth, and its new powers permitted it to include the use of routes other than the Forth Road Bridge, such as using the Firth of Forth itself for hovercraft services between Fife and Lothian.

 Organisation

 The board of FETA had ten members, allocated as follows: